 Arrived in Lima and rested all day which was good.
 Saw the catacombs underground in the 16th century St Francis of Assisi Monastery.
 Many skulls staring upwards with individual bones all separated and arranged nicely in neat orderly piles.

 Took bus overnight to C. Huayash – the pass was about 14,000 feet which we hit at 1am.
 I was in bad shape by then – arrived at 6am into town and immediately found hostel and crashed.
 For 2 days was bedridden, the slightest vertical movement took all the energy I could find.
 I was spoon fed and bottle peed.
 Not able to walk.
-The Bronchial and Pneumonia antibiotics did wonders and without those things would have been baddd.
+The anti-bronchial and pneumonia antibiotics did wonders and without those things would have been bad.

 The Darien Gap was publicized a few years ago when Robert Pelton Young the author of the World’s Most Dangerous Places and http://www.comebackalive.com was kidnapped by guerrillas and held hostage for several weeks.

-He is leading a photographer and journalist from a well known magazine through the Darien in a few months.
+In a few months time, he will be leading an expedition for a photographer and journalist from a well known magazine through the Darien Gap.

-He invited us to stay with his family in Columbia and showed us how to get to a town where he can meet us and boat us to where he lives as you can only gain entrance to his house by boat unless you know the trails.
-This sounds like a good option to kick off our round the world trip next year.
+He invited us to stay with his family in Columbia and showed us how to get to a town where he would meet us and ferry us to where he lives as one can only gain entrance to his house by boat unless one knows the trails.
+This sounds like a great option to kick off our round the world trip next year.

-We’ve been feasting on the Podded Pacqai fruit and other tropical fruits they grow in the nearby valleys.
+We’ve been feasting on the podded Pacqai fruit and other tropical fruits that grow in the nearby valleys.
 The Quechan women are everywhere here with their tall brown hats and very large hooped skirts.